Jina

 in Jina interior mutability is only possible using actors

-since actors are not reference counted, there is no reference cycles in Jina
+and since actors are not reference counted, there is no reference cycles in Jina

 types show us what we can do with the data, ie which operations are valid